-SGMA introduces several terms to measure sustainability, including:
+SGMA introduces several terms to measure sustainability, including the following:

-- Sustainability Goals These goals are the culmination of conditions reulting in an absence of undesirable results within 20 years.

-- Undesirable Results Undesirable results are the significant and unreasonable occurrence of conditions that adversely affect groundwater use in the Basin.

-- Sustainability Indicators Sustanability indicators refer to any of the adverse effects caused by groundwater conditions occurring throughout the Basin that, when significant and unreasonable, cause undesirable results, including the following:

-- Lowering groundwater levels

-- Reduction of groundwater storage

-- Seawater intrusion

-- Degraded water quality

-- Land subsidence

-- Depletion of interconnected surface water

-- Minimum Thresholds Minimum thresholds are a numeric value for each sustainability indicator, and are used to define when undesirable results occur, if minimum thresholds are exceeded in a percentage of sites in the Basin's monitoring network.

-- Measurable Objectives Measurable objectives are a specific set of quantifiable goals for the maintenance or improvement of groundwater conditions.
+- Sustainability Goals These goals are the culmination of conditions resulting in an absence of undesirable results within 20 years. - Undesirable Results Undesirable results are the significant and unreasonable occurrence of conditions that adversely affect groundwater use in the Basin. - Sustainability Indicators Sustanability indicators refer to any of the adverse effects caused by groundwater conditions occurring throughout the Basin that, when significant and unreasonable, cause undesirable results, including the following: - Lowering groundwater levels - Reduction of groundwater storage - Seawater intrusion (does not apply in the Basin) - Degraded water quality - Land subsidence - Depletion of interconnected surface water - Minimum Thresholds Minimum thresholds are a numeric value for each sustainability indicator and are used to define when undesirable results occur, including if minimum thresholds are exceeded in a percentage of sites in the Basin's monitoring network. - Measurable Objectives Measurable objectives are a specific set of quantifiable goals for the maintenance or improvement of groundwater conditions.
 They will be included in the adopted GSP, and will help the CBGSA achieve their sustainability goal for the Basin.